culture

 13. Holding Chopsticks While Doing Other Tasks (Mochi-bashi)

-Holding chopsticks while reaching for other items is bad manners.
+Holding chopsticks while reaching for other items or gesturing is considered bad manners.

 Tip: Set them down before multitasking.